muhsinmoosa/laravel-docker/readme.md

-# Laravel Docker Starting Kit
+# Laravel Docker Starter Kit

 A reusable Docker setup for Laravel projects with **PHP 8.4**, **Nginx**, and all essential PHP extensions pre-configured.